Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

     * `AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>`_

 Now you have all the configuration needed from your cloud provider.
 The next step will be configure the terraform to deploy the infrastructure where you want.

-For that depending of the provider you need to different things:
+For that, depending of the provider, you need apply different configurations:

-For IBM Cloud is the easiest one.
+**For IBM Cloud** is the easiest one.
 Just go to ``./infrastructure/terraform/ibm`` and create the file ``terraform.tfvars`` with the next content:

 .. code-block::